 |

-Xanax and weed are both very common substances and with marijuana being legalized in more and more states across the country, it’s possible to get both legally.
-Xanax is a prescription medication that’s often used to control panic and anxiety disorders, and even in states that don’t sell marijuana recreationally, it may be possible to get a medical marijuana card from a dispensary.
+Xanax and weed are both very common substances, and with marijuana being legalized in more and more states across the country, it’s possible to get both legally.
+Xanax (alprazolam) is a prescription medication that’s often used to control panic and anxiety disorders, and even in states that don’t sell marijuana recreationally, it may be possible to get a medical marijuana card from a dispensary for a variety of physical and mental health concerns.
 The fact that both of these substances can be legally obtained may lead some people to combine them to get more of an effect.
 However, this isn’t recommended and can lead to unpleasant side effects.
 It may also be an indicator of a larger substance abuse problem.
-Learn more about the effects of Xanax and weed and how to seek help for an addiction.
+Learn more about the potentially problematic effects of Xanax and weed and how to seek help for an addiction.

 - Slower movements and speech